ajaybhupathiraju/Customer-Sales-Analysis/README.md

 - [Observations](#observations)

  ## Overview
-AtliQ is a hardware manufacture company that produces electronics items.
-AtliQ products reaches end consumers via 3 different channels like
+AtliQ is a hardware manufacturing company that produces electronics items.
+Its products reach end consumers via 3 different channels, like retailers, company-owned retail outlets and a distributor.
-1. Retailer [both physical and E-Commerce platforms]
-2. Company Owned Retail outlets
-3. Through an intermediate distributor

-Generated a [sales report](https://github.com/ajaybhupathiraju/Customer-Sales-Analysis/blob/main/CustomerSales.pdf) shows country wide net sales for a customer, and compare last year's sales with the current year's sales
+We build a [sales report](https://github.com/ajaybhupathiraju/Customer-Sales-Analysis/blob/main/CustomerSales.pdf) that shows countrywide net sales for a customer, and compares last year's sales with current year's sales.

 ![alt text](/images/CustomerSales.jpg)